BrentGrammer/PROGNOTES/ComputerScience/Algorithms.md

 # Algorithms

+## General patterns and Cues:

+If it’s an array then problems can be solved usually with two pointers, sliding windows etc.

+Or heap + map if you see most/ least frequent

+Trees/ maps can mean bfs dfs traversal etc.

 ### Binary Search

 - Is the dataset you have ordered? if it is then there are advantages to this you can use